Stebalien/KotlinAsync/README.md

 3. Don't `await` in an `if` condition expression, just `await` before it.
 4. Don't branch atry/catch/finally statements.
 This won't work when they are actually statements not just function calls.
+5. Only call await from an `async` scope or an `a*` control block.
+Most importantly, await is not valid directly inside a function literal.

 # Design Questions/Notes

 If you are familiar with Mozilla's JavaScript Promises, you'll notice that mine are slightly different.

-1. Unlike Mozilla's JavaScript Primises, mine are separated into Promises and Obligations for safety and this isn't going to change.
+1. Unlike Mozilla's JavaScript Promises, mine are separated into Promises and Obligations for safety and this isn't going to change.

 2. I have separate methods for receiving exceptions/receiving values.
 I could use a single method that accepts a nullable value and a nullable throwable (like JavaScript).
 I could also use a maybe type (`Maybe<T, Throwable>`).

 3. I throw an exception instead of returning false if you try to fulfill a promise twice.
 I do this because people have a tendency to ignore returned errors and fulfilling a promise twice is often a program error.
 However, I might consider adding a (possibly extension) function `tryFulfill` that doesn't throw an exception.
 This would be useful in cases where multiple actors can fulfill an obligation.

 4. Currently, I ensure that all then/otherwise callbacks are run from the scheduler.
 This is almost always redundant because the callbacks are almost always intermediates that run a user function in an async environment (which